Global Exchanges

 2018-19 Global Graduate Exchanges with QMUL and HKU

-- In Spring 2019 a group from QMUL and one from HKU will come to Northwestern to take part in the April 12 conference on “Walls and Bridges: Migration and Its Histories” and other Center events.
+- In Spring 2019 a group from QMUL and one from Hong Kong UNiversity came to Northwestern to take part in the April 12 conference on “Walls and Bridges: Migration and Its Histories” and other Center events.

 2017-18